 Dive into your holiday by visiting Queenstown’s pool complex complete with two hydro-slides and a lazy river.
 Mum and dad can relax in the adult only hot pool, or keep the fitness levels up in the lap pool while keeping a close eye on the kids.
 If you’re visiting in summer, the Arrowtown outdoor swimming pool opens early December through to late February.

 Take a day trip to Arrowtown, and have a go gold-panning on the Arrow River, you never know what you might find!
-Visit the Lakes District Museum and the Chinese Village for a bit of history, and shop at the many child friendly stores including the sweet and ice cream shops for free tastings.
+Visit the Lakes District Museum and the Arrowtown Chinese Settlement for a bit of history, and shop at the many child friendly stores including The Remarkables Sweet Shop and Patagonia Chocolates & Ice Creamery for free tastings.

-Enjoy takeaway dinner on the beach, with fish and chips, gourmet burgers, pizza and many other takeaway restaurants available downtown, you’re spoiled for choice in Queenstown.
+Enjoy a takeaway dinner on the beach, with fish and chips, gourmet burgers, Japanese, pizza and many other takeaway restaurants available downtown, you’re spoiled for choice in Queenstown.

-Did you know there are two working farms in Queenstown that you can visit and experience real South Island rural life?
-Both are accessed by boat, making the trips at least a half day activity.
-There’s also a birdlife park located right in the heart of Queenstown, where you might be lucky enough to spot a kiwi, as well as 30 other species of animals.
+Visit and experience real South Island rural life on a working farm tour.
+Catch the TSS Earnslaw steamship over to Walter Peak High Country Farm and spend a few hours enjoying the demonstrations and a freshly baked afternoon tea at the farm.
+There’s also a kiwi park located right in the heart of Queenstown, where you might be lucky enough to spot a kiwi, as well as 30 other species of animals.

 Keep these indoor entertainment options up your sleeve for a rainy day, or simply when you want the kids to entertain themselves!
-There are two cinemas showing the latest blockbusters, as well as go-karting, laser tag, 4D rides, a haunted house, an indoor trampoline centre, and ten pin bowling.
-Four wheel drive, quad bikes and buggy tours also operate in wet weather so don't let a bit of rain put you off getting outside (check out minimum age requirements when you book).
+There are two cinemas showing the latest blockbusters, as well as indoor mini golf, go-karting, laser tag, indoor skydiving, a haunted house, an indoor trampoline centre, ice skating rink and ten pin bowling.

 Have a night off the kids and book one of Queenstown’s in house babysitting services, then enjoy a special night out with a meal at a restaurant along the waterfront, or hideaway in a laneway restaurant for an intimate dining experience.